 BTEC Extended Certificate in Sport

-– Practical Sports Performance: As the title suggests this unit will be based around performing, analysing and reviewing performance.
+– Practical sports performance: This unit will be based around performing, analysing and reviewing performance.
 You will have to demonstrate your technical ability, tactical awareness and knowledge of rules for specific sports.

 Facilities and resources

 You will be working in both a theoretical and practical manner and whilst many sessions are classroom based, you will find yourself in the sports hall or Petroc gym for one session a week.

 Q: I was looking at studying an A Level in Sport but this is a BTEC, does this make a difference?

 A: This qualification is the equivalent to a full A Level qualification over two years, and is recognised as such by Higher Education establishments.
 The difference is that you are graded in Pass, Merit, Distinction and Distinction* – all being equivalent to an A Level grade on the UCAS tariff system. e.g. Distinction = A grade.

 Q: I’m unsure whether to choose this course alongside other A Levels or to choose the full-time Level 3 sport route, is there any guidance on this?

 A: This smaller A Level equivalent option fits really well alongside other A Levels if you would like to keep your career options open or would like to study something specific to another industry in the future eg. Physiotherapy, Sports Business, Sport Psychology.
 The full-time option is an excellent option if you are almost certain that you’d like to progress in a sport-related career eg. PE Teaching, Sport Science, Sports Coaching even though you may be unsure about which one.

 Every full-time student at Petroc will have their own Study Programme which will include: